-Figure 2: Dose response assay to evaluate in vitro Xf inhibition at increasing concentration of a fungal molecule.
-A) 0 $\mu$ g molecule R1 (control); B) 50 $\mu$ g molecule R1; C) 100 $\mu$ g molecule R1; D) 250 $\mu$ g molecule R1.
+Figure 4: Dose response assay to evaluate in vitro Xf inhibition at increasing concentration of radicinin.
+A) 0 μg (control); B) 50 μg; C) 100 μg; D) 250 μg.

 Now that we have figured out how to scale up radicinin production and purification, the next step was to prepare water-soluble semisynthetic derivatives of radicinin to facilitate testing in planta.
 We determined the solubility of radicinin in water to be 0.15 mg/mL, which is considered very slightly soluble.
-We have shown that acetylradicinin ('2', Scheme 1), which was modified at the hydroxyl group of radicinin, retains its anti-Xf activity (Fig. 3).
+We have shown that acetylradicinin ('2', Scheme 1), which was modified at the hydroxyl group of radicinin, retains its anti-Xf activity (Fig. 5).
 This result suggests that modification of this position may provide a viable strategy for increasing the water-solubility of radicinin without loss of activity.
 Adding ionizable groups is a commonly employed strategy for improving the water-solubility of bioactive molecules (Kumar and Singh, 2013), so we had proposed to add two such groups at the hydroxyl position of radicinin (Scheme 1).
 The carbamate (3) is weakly basic and should form a water-soluble salt in low pH solutions, while the phosphate (4) is acidic and should form a water-soluble salt at high pH.
 Both carbamates and organophosphates are commonly found in pesticides, so we had good reason to believe that one or both of these compounds would be able to move into the xylem of grapevines.
 However, attempts to prepare the weakly basic carbamate (3) and the acidic phosphate (4) described in our proposal were unsuccessful.
 Specifically, the reaction with diethylcarbamoyl chloride (i) did not go to completion, while the phosphate reaction (ii) gave a mixture of products that we were unable to separate.